swiftlang/swift-org-website/_posts/2024-09-17-announcing-swift-6.md

 We're delighted to announce the general availability of Swift 6.
 This is a major new release that expands Swift to more platforms and domains.

 Many people know of Swift as a language for app development, with a million apps on the App Store.
 But Swift is great for more than just apps.
-Swift’s safety, speed, and approachability make Swift a great choice for many other use cases including libraries, internet-scale services, and the most performance-critical and secure code.
+Swift’s safety, speed, and approachability make it a great choice for many other use cases including libraries, internet-scale services, and the most performance-critical and secure code.

 Swift 6 scales even further through new low-level programming features, an embedded Swift language subset, expanded Linux and Windows support, new cross-platform APIs including the new Swift Testing library, and more.